EnviroAutomate User Guide

 Dashboards

-Click "Dashboards" in the left sidebar under the WORKFLOW section
+Click Dashboards in the WORKFLOW section of the left sidebar.

 Action Items

-Action Items represent tasks that need to be completed within your workflow.
+Action Items track tasks that need to be done.

 Managing Action Items:

-View all assigned action items with status indicators
+View all action items with status, priority, and assignee.

-Click on an action item to view details and update status
+Click an action item to view details and update its status.

 Status Types: